abs8090/AAR/README.md

 # General Notes
 1. in the video, we said we throw an error when a user tries to access the route ('/recipe/:id') and no such recipe exists.
 However, we later updated that by adding an error.handlebars page indicating that error message  with the ability to go back to the search page.
+2. in recipeInfo page, any comment made by the user will be shown immediatly when clicking "submit" without showing username.
+In order to see the name and the new rating (if the user rated the recipe) , the page needs to be refreshed.